-(a) A Level 1 Water Supply Shortage exists when the City Council determines, that due to drought or other water supply conditions, a moderate water supply shortage or threatened shortage exists and a consumer demand reduction is necessary to make more efficient use of water and appropriately respond to existing water conditions.
-Upon the declaration by the City Council of a Level 1 Water Supply Shortage condition, the City will implement mandatory Level 1 conservation measures identified in this section.
+(a) A Level 2 Water Supply Shortage shall exist when the City Council declares that due to drought or other water supply conditions, a water supply shortage or threatened shortage exists which necessitates a consumer demand reduction between 11 and 20 percent.
+Upon the declaration by the City Council of a Level 2 Supply Shortage, the City will implement the mandatory conservation measures identified in this section.

-(b) Additional Water Conservation Measures: In addition to the prohibited uses of water identified in Section 10-2.1104, the following water conservation requirements apply during a declared Level 1 Water Supply Shortage:
+(b) In addition to the permanent conservation requirements identified in Sec.
+10-2.1104, the following water conservation requirements shall apply during a declared Level 2 Water Supply Shortage:

 (1) Limits on Watering Days: Watering or irrigating landscape and vegetated areas with potable water is limited to three days per week from April 1 through October 31 and two days per week from November 1 through March 31, which day(s) may be designated by City Council through Resolution, with the following exceptions:

 (i) Short periods of time for the express purpose of adjusting or repairing an irrigation system;